Riders Picked To Represent New Zealand In Spain

 Tapanui’s Kylie Dorr is the leading female in the domestic enduro competition and she too has now been selected to race for New Zealand in Spain in October.

-Joining her in the women’s squad will be Opunake’s Taylar Rampton, with Whangarei’s Rochelle Edwards picked as reserve rider for the women’s grade at the ISDE.
+Joining her in the women’s squad will be Opunake’s Taylar Rampton and Te Awamutu’s Rachael Archer (currently racing in the United States), with Whangarei’s Rochelle Edwards picked as reserve rider for the women’s grade at the ISDE.

 The 34-year-old Dorr, a mother of two boys from Edievale, near Tapanui in west Otago, obviously travelled a long way to compete at Judgeford at the weekend, but nothing like the trip to Spain that she’s preparing to make later in the year.

 “I’ve been working really hard on my fitness and now I’m going away to do the ISDE in Spain.
-I’ve been practicing doing tyre changes and improving my riding.
+I’ve been practising doing tyre changes and generally improving my riding.

 “I have high expectations of myself, so it’s just me applying the pressure on myself really, although the kids like it when I bring a trophy home,” she laughed.